Best Dunlop Tennis Racquets to Buy in January 2026

 Dunlop Sports CX Team 275 Pre-Strung Tennis Racket, 3/8 Grip, Red/Black

-LIGHTWEIGHT 275G FRAME FOR EFFORTLESS MANEUVERABILITY AND LESS FATIGUE.
+- LIGHTWEIGHT 275G FRAME ENHANCES MANEUVERABILITY AND REDUCES FATIGUE.

-100 SQ IN HEAD SIZE OFFERS A LARGER SWEET SPOT FOR BETTER PLAYABILITY.
+- 100 SQ IN HEAD SIZE PROVIDES A FORGIVING SWEET SPOT FOR BETTER PLAY.

 Dunlop Sports Pro 265 Pre-Strung Tennis Racket, 1/4 Grip, White/Black